Gawharshad University: Faculties

-GU has four faculties: first one is Faculty of Law and Political science, which combined from two separate departments; Law and political science, and the second is faculty of Economic management that also has two departments; department BA and Economics management.
-Third one is Civil Eng. and the forth one is Computer Science which combined of two departments of Information Technology and Software Eng..More than 1600 students are studying in Gawharshad and nearly 35% of them are women.
+GU has four faculties: the first is the Faculty of Law and Political Science, which combines two separate departments, Law and Political Science; the second is Faculty of Economic Management that also has two departments; department BA and Economics Management.
+The third is Civil Eng. and the fourth is Computer Science, which combines two departments, Information Technology and Software Eng.
+More than 1600 students are studying in Gawharshad and nearly 35% of them are women.
 All courses in Gawharshad are offered in two times; morning and evening.
-According to the rules of Higher Education Ministry, every student can choose between 17 credits and 21 credits in every term.
+According to the rules of the Higher Education Ministry, every student can choose between 17 credits and 21 credits in every term.
 According to this program, the total time needed for graduation is about four years.
 Gawharshad has planned to develop the faculties and departments.

 Instructors and curriculum

 All lecturers who are teaching in GU are experienced instructors; they have obtained their master's or doctorates from the US, Europe, South and Central Asia, and the Middle East countries.
 Almost 100 lecturers are working with GU, including almost 25 full-time and 75 part-time lecturers.
 Gawharshad has an international credit-based educational standards and curriculum.
 GU has a platform which works on curriculum towards the country's needs and is based on international standards.